nimh-sfim/lab-docs/hpc.md

 Unless you are sharing files that do not contain personnally identifiable information (PII) with an out-group Biowulf user, **never** make files world-readable on Biowulf.
 If you have an ongoing collaboration with someone outside of SFIM, request a new group where you can define who has access.
 For example, `SFIMLBC` has been used for some collaborations between SFIM and other LBC lab members.

-For more details and guidance from the HPC team, see their documetnation [here][biowulf_permissions].
+For more details and guidance from the HPC team, see their documentation [here][biowulf_permissions].

 ### Using Git on Biowulf